Skip to content

 TextNow$0 per monthXX

-1. OpenPhone: The best second phone number app
+1. OpenPhone: The best second phone number app for small businesses

-Best second phone number apps: OpenPhone's interface
+Best second phone number apps: OpenPhone mobile and desktop apps

 Pros